superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/Triggering.md

 > `onFail` is a completion block that gets called when the paywall's presentation fails.
 This accepts an `NSError?` with more details.
 It is recommended to check the error code to handle the onFail callback.
 If the error code is `4000`, it means the user didn't match any rules.
 If the error code is `4001` it means the user is in a holdout group.
 Otherwise, a `404` error code means an error occurred.

-> Sometimes, state changes can cause your SwiftUI views to redraw and have unexpected consequences.
-We recommend attaching the `triggerPaywall` view modifier to a top-level view to prevent this.

 ### Implicit Triggers

 ```swift